New! - May'15 - Early look at clinical trial data looks promising

 - Enrolled in another clinical study that involves clinical investigations or use of any investigational product (drug or device) within 30 days prior to enrollment in this study or at any time during the study.

 The trial was originally designed with three cohorts of five patients each.
 Each cohort included a "no treatment" (placebo) arm (2 each in the lower dose cohorts and 1 in the higher dose cohort).
-After review with the EMA, the three cohorts were bumped to six patients each and the "no treatment" arm was removed (June 2012).
+After review with the EMA and hearing pointed objections about the placebo arm from the MLD Foundation on behalf of MLD patients, the three cohorts were bumped to six patients each and the "no treatment" arm was removed (June 2012).

 Shire HGT - Historical Overview